 There is no doubt that Black teenage girls have their own unique personalities, talents, and ambitions.
 They CAN achieve academic excellence, engage in positive relationships, and contribute positively to their school and community.

-The R.O.Y.A.L Project is intended to empower and uplift Black girls in the 9th grade (8th grade girls upon request) by empowering their unique voices.
+The R.O.Y.A.L Project is intended to empower and uplift Black girls in the 9th-11th grade (8th grade girls upon request) by empowering their unique voices.
 The program fosters a positive school culture and contributes to academic success for students.
 The R.O.Y.A.L Project is dedicated to providing these young girls with the tools they need to thrive in a society where their voices are often marginalized.